Inca army: Field tactics

 During a battle on the open ground, the army would usually get divided into three groups.
 The main group would launch a frontal attack against the opposing force, while the other two would flank the enemy and circle around behind them to attack from the rear.
 Before the hand-to-hand combat would start, to break the enemy's lines the soldiers used ranged weapons (slings, arrows and short spears).
-The Incan army sometimes used to feign a retreat to be attacked while launching its own pincer attack.
+The Inca army sometimes used to feign a retreat to be attacked while launching its own pincer attack.

 The main advantage of the Inca army over its enemies was its numeric superiority.
 While typical adversaries were warriors from a single chiefdom (or at most, an alliance of several chiefdoms), the imperial troops were formed of men from all over the empire.
 Thanks to the large size of the empire, an army of hundreds of thousands of warriors could be mobilized.
 This wide variety of men would prove both an advantage (numerical superiority and specialized soldiers for different terrain) and a disadvantage (lack of cohesion between army battalions).
 Both Inca oral histories and Spanish written accounts estimate that the Incas could field armies of 100,000 at a time.

 Most opponents of the Inca in the region were poorly organized and after breaking formation would perform mass frontal charges.
 The Inca army, by contrast, was so well disciplined that it very rarely broke formation and was able to effectively repel ambushes in the jungle, desert, mountain and swamp terrains.

 Sieges

-In the event that the opposing force would take refuge in a fortress, mountain, or city, the Incan forces would cut communication and supply lines to isolate the enemy and prevent retreat or requests for reinforcements.
+In the event that the opposing force would take refuge in a fortress, mountain, or city, the Inca forces would cut communication and supply lines to isolate the enemy and prevent retreat or requests for reinforcements.
 If negotiations failed, the Inca forces would attempt to storm the fortress and/or starve the opposing force.

 Occupied cities and their inhabitants were usually well treated if they surrendered without resistance.
 If, however, the enemy did resist then they could suffer a number of punishments depending on the degree of resistance offered.
 If a city or tribe surrendered and then rebelled, the Inca could even authorize the complete annihilation of the city or ethnic group.

 If retreat was necessary, the Inca army would usually march along roads in a disciplined way, following the quickest route available.
 The army would only rest in fortresses with the objective of rearming in case to make a counterattack.
 Garrisons would be left in the fortresses that controlled the roads to delay a possible advance by the enemy.